 A continuous marketing campaign will not only allow you to reach new customers, but it will also establish your brand and keep the trust and loyalty of your clientele.

 It’s more than just about the money.

 My primary reason for starting my first business was because I wanted passive income.
-Who wouldn’t want to “make money while sleeping” right?
 And one of the reasons why we decided to close it down was because it wasn’t making enough.

-Then several months after, I realized that one of the reasons why we really closed down the business was because we were only after the profits – we were in it for the wrong reason.
+Ironically, I also realized that the best reason why we closed down was because we were only after profits — we were in it for the wrong reason.

-It’s true that your business should make money, but more importantly, it should be able to take you closer to a noble goal – a mission and a vision that becomes the prime motivation for starting any business.
+It’s true that your business should make money, but more importantly, it should be able to take you closer to a noble goal.

 That’s why it’s important to have a mission and vision for the business.
 It’s a stronger motivation than income.